Ohio State vs. Akron NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Ohio State and its opponents have scored at least 66.5 points or more only once this year.
+- Ohio State and its opponents have scored at least 66.5 points or more only once this season.

-- Akron and its opponents have combined to score more than 66.5 points in two games this season.
+- Akron's games have gone over 66.5 points in two opportunities this season.

-- The two teams combine to score 61 points per game, 5.5 less than the total in this contest.
+- Saturday's total is 5.5 points higher than the combined 61 PPG average of the two teams.

 - These two squads surrender a combined 68.4 points per game, 1.9 more than this contest's over/under.

-- The average total in Buckeyes games this season is 63.5, 3.0 points fewer than Saturday's over/under of 66.5 .
+- The average total in Buckeyes games this season is 63.5, 3.0 points fewer than Saturday's total of 66.5 .

+- The 66.5 total in this game is 14.0 points higher than the 52.5 average total in Zips games this season.

 Ohio State Stats and Trends